 Here’s some tips I learned from experience that worked for me.
 Some are my innovations others, I learned from veteran hikers and outdoor photographers:

 - Bring a sturdy, lightweight, adequately cushioned water repellent camera bag with a rain cover.
-I brought a Low Pro belt bag that fits all my essential camera and lenses plus accessories.
-I lost count how many times this bag saved my cam gears from rain, dust, dirt and scratches and falls.
+I brought a Low Pro Inverse belt bag that fits all my essential camera and lenses plus some accessories.
+I lost count how many times this bag saved my cam gears from rain, dust, dirt and scratches and bad falls.

 - Only switch lenses when there’s a need for it.
 Better if you bring another camera body for your second lens.
 If you need to change lenses, do it under a sheltered environment, inside your tent or inside your bag.
 That way you lessen the chances of dust and dirt finding its way inside your cam and lenses.